VikaAvd/pytest_db_tests/README.md

 ## Running the Tests
 - To run all tests from the project root:
-   - 'pytest'
+   - `pytest`
    - Note: Always run PyTest from the project root directory so that Python can correctly locate the db_connection.py module.
 - To generate an HTML report, run:
-   - 'pytest --html=output/report.html --self-contained-html'
+   - `pytest --html=output/report.html --self-contained-html`
-   - After running the tests with 'pytest --html=output/report.html --self-contained-html', open output/report.html in your web browser to view the detailed test report.
+   - After running the tests with `pytest --html=output/report.html --self-contained-html`, open output/report.html in your web browser to view the detailed test report.

 ## Test Reports
 After running the tests, the following will be generated: